Arundo donax: Ethnobotany

 Arundo donax has been cultivated throughout Asia, southern Europe, northern Africa, and the Middle East for thousands of years.
 Ancient Egyptians wrapped their dead in the leaves.
-The canes contain silica, perhaps the reason for their durability, and have been used to make fishing rods, and walking sticks.
+The canes contain silica, perhaps the reason for their durability, and have been used to make fishing rods and walking sticks.
+In Mauritius, where Arundo is called "fatax", the stems are traditionally used to make brooms.
 Its stiff stems are also used as support for climbing plants or for vines.

 This plant may have been used in combination with harmal (Peganum harmala) to create a brew similar to the South American ayahuasca, and may trace its roots to the Soma of lore.

 Construction

 Mature reeds are used in construction as raw material, given their excellent properties and tubular shape.
 Its resemblance to bamboo permits their combination in buildings, though Arundo is more flexible.

-In rural regions of Spain, for centuries there has existed a technique named cañizo, consisting of rectangles of approximately 2 by 1 meters of woven reeds to which clay or plaster could be added.
+In rural regions of Spain, for centuries there has existed a technique named cañizo, consisting of rectangles of approximately 2 by 1 meters of woven reeds to which clay or plaster could be applied.
 A properly insulated cañizo in a roof could keep its mechanical properties for over 60 years.
 Its high silicon content allows the cane to keep its qualities through time.

 Its low weight, flexibility, good adherence of the cañizo fabric and low price of the raw material have been the main reasons that this technique has been used.
 However, in the last decades, the rural migration from the countryside to urban centres and the extensive exploitation of land has reduced its use.

 Recently, initiatives are being taken to recover the use of this material, combining ancient techniques from southern Iraq mudhif (reed houses) with new materials.

 Diverse associations and collectives, such as CanyaViva, are pioneering in the research in combination with Spanish universities.

 Musical instruments

 Ancient Greeks used cane to make flutes, known as kalamaulos, from kalamos ("cane") + aulos ("flute").
 At the time, the best cane for flutes came from the banks of river Cephissus, in Attica, Greece.
 Several kalamauloi tuned differently and tied together, made a syrinx.
+Giant reed has been used to make flutes for over 5,000 years.
+The pan pipes consist of ten or more pipes made from the cane.
+The ancient end-blown flute ney is made from the same reeds.

 A. donax is still the principal source material of reed makers for clarinets, saxophones, oboes, bassoons, bagpipes, and other woodwind instruments.
 The Var country in southern France contains the best-known supply of instrument reeds.

-Additionally, giant reed has been used to make flutes for over 5,000 years.
-The pan pipes consist of ten or more pipes made from the cane.
-Also, the ancient end-blown flute ney (a) is made from the same reeds.